Ceddddddd/schedule_project/README.md

 - Import the collection and environment
 - Make sure to select the environment called `Upwork Test` to have the right `bearer_token` variables.
+- You will need to first hit the `/api/token` endpoint and then copy the `access_token` value and put it as the current value in the environment variable for `bearer_token`

 ### Authentication
 ![auth](https://github.com/user-attachments/assets/0dcc78c6-0998-4a25-91cf-6d0f2cebf474)